svondenstein/RevenuePredictor/docs/README.md

 ├── data
 │   ├── download.sh                  -  Script used to download the dataset.
 │   ├── * depths.csv                 -  File containing depth data for each image.
-│   ├── * train.csv                  -
+│   ├── * train.csv                  -  File containing ids and RLE masks for training data.
 │   ├── * test
+│   │     └── * images
-│   │     └── * <images>.png         -  The set of images for which to make mask predictions.
+│   │           └── * <images>.png   -  The set of images for which to make predictions.
 │   └── * train
 │         ├── * images
 │         │     └── * <images>.png   -  The set of images to train the network.